 Screening of predictors

 The predictors were plotted in a matrix scatterplot to assess their relationship with the outcome and one another.
-Visually the scatterplot matrix does not reveal any issues with co-linearity (Figure 2: Scatterplot Matix).
-A spearman’s correlation was then used to further assess co-linearity (Table 3: Spearman’s Correlation); the coefficients of the spearman’s correlation are not strong, but some are significant specifically heart rate which appears to be correlated with most of the variables except meanbp and scoma.
+Visually the scatterplot matrix does not reveal any issues with co-linearity (Figure 2: Scatterplot Matrix).
+A Spearman’s correlation was then used to further assess co-linearity (Table 3: Spearman’s Correlation); the coefficients of the Spearman’s correlation are not strong, but some are significant: specifically heart rate which appears to be correlated with most of the variables except meanbp and scoma.
 This correlation might indicate that co-linearity might be problematic when including all the variables in the model.

 Figure 2: Scatterplot matrix